 Rajiv Gandhi, an unconstitutional Prime Minister of India

 [In a parliamentary system of government, the executive, Council of Ministers headed by the Prime Minister, is accountable to the elected representatives of the people.
 This can be ensured only when the leader elected by the political party or the alliance of political parties constituting the majority of the elected representatives is appointed Prime Minister.
 Head of the State, King/Queen in Britain and President in India, cannot appoint a Prime Minister of his or her choice, Yet, in 1984, the then President of India did exactly that.
-Appointment of Rajiv Gandhi without first his being elected leader of Lower House of the Parliament was unconstitutional.]
+Appointment of Rajiv Gandhi even before he was elected leader of the parliamentary party.]

 A about 9:20 AM on October 31, 1984, two security guards fired 33 bullets at the Indian Prime Minister Indira Gandhi.
 23 bullets entered her frail body.
 She must have died on the spot though doctors declared her dead at 2:20 PM and Doordarshan (TV channel owned by Govt of India) made a formal announcement more than 10 hours later of the assassination of one Prime Minister (Indira Gandhi) and the appointment of a new prime minister (Rajiv Gandhi) in the same news bulletin